justerhan/nuxt3-starter-codyhouse/README.md

     ├── LICENSE.md
     └── README.md

+## Important locations

 1.  **`assets/`**: The assets/ directory is used to add all the website assets that will be processed by the build tool (Webpack or Vite).
-This is where we put our codyhouse SCSS files for preprocessing.
-Ensure that `assets/css/codyhouse/main/_base.scss` has the correct import path.
+This is where we put our codyhouse SCSS files for preprocessing. *Ensure that `assets/css/codyhouse/main/_base.scss` has the correct import path.*

 2. **`components/`**: The components/ directory is where you put all your Vue components which can then be imported inside your pages or other components.
-This is where we put our codyhouse component HTML and JS into vue component format.
-By default, an example confetti button is included.
+This is where we put our codyhouse component HTML and JS into a [vue component format](https://codyhouse.co/blog/post/using-the-codyhouse-components-with-vue-jst).
+By default, an example confetti button component is included.

 3. **`layouts/`**: Page layouts are placed in the layouts/ directory and will be automatically loaded via asynchronous import when used.
 If you create a layouts/default.vue this will be used for all pages in your app.
 Other layouts are used by setting a layout property as part of your component's options.

 4. **`pages/`**: The pages/ directory is optional, meaning that if you only use app.vue , vue-router won't be included, reducing your application's bundle size.
 Here we put our index page containing an example codyhouse confetti button.

 5. **`public/`**: The public/ directory is directly served at server root and contains public files that have to keep their names (e.g. robots.txt) or likely won't change (e.g. favicon.ico).
-Here we place codyhouse global scripts such as `pe.js` for progressive enhancement and a global `util.js` used by various codyhouse components.
+Here we place codyhouse global scripts such as `pe.js` for [progressive enhancement](https://codyhouse.co/ds/docs/components#progressive-enhancement) and a global [`util.js`](https://codyhouse.co/ds/docs/framework/js-utilities) used by various codyhouse components.

 6.  **`nuxt.config.ts`**: The nuxt configuration file.
 For codyhouse, we added SCSS compiler options.

-7.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.

-8.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+7.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.
 For codyhouse, we added `codyhouse`, `postcss`, `autoprefixer` and `sass` required for codyhouse.

 ## 🎓 Learning Nuxt3